ssourav88/Cool_Farm_Tool_-CFT-_data_entry_automation/README.md

 # A Python based interface to automate data entry in the online Cool Farm Tool (CFT)
-This script basically pulls data of each assessment from the excel sheet in a sequential way according to the tabs arranged in the online CFT and extract the final results to integrate with each assessment.
-With this process data entry time is reduced by 95-97%.
+This script sequentially retrieves data for each assessment from the Excel sheet, adhering to the tab order in the online CFT, and enters the data into the corresponding sections of each tab.
+It then extracts the final results to integrate with each assessment.
+This process reduces data entry time by 95-97%.